-The lines for which a capacity model and supply for timetable 2025 and 2026 will be drafted have been limited to the lines included in the TTR pilot Amsterdam-Brussels and focus on the trains with international relevance (thus not only international trains).
+The lines for which a capacity model and supply for timetable 2025 and 2026 was drafted was limited to the lines included in the TTR pilot BeNe and focused on the trains with international relevance (thus not only international trains).
 The most important reason for this is that Infrabel wants to make use of the RNE tool ECMT to publish and update the capacity model, in order to provide an international overview.
-At this stage however, the tool is not stable and user-friendly enough to allow the creation and updating of capacity models beyond the chosen geographical scope.
+At this stage however, the tool is not advanced enough to allow the creation and updating of capacity models beyond the chosen geographical scope.
 An interface is scheduled to be developed between Infrabel planning tools and ECMT, which will enable us to increase the scope significantly when proved successful.
+For timetable 2027, the border points with Germany were added., together with the high speed line 1 between Brussels and Esplechin.
+For timetable 2028, the geographical lines will stay the same, but we will include all national trains in the capacity model and capacity supply plan for the lines marked in blue below, including the Antwerp node.
+This will provide insight in the way to set up larger capacity models an capacity supply plans in the future.